MechanicalRabbit/NarrativeTest.jl/test/index.md

     =#

-`runtest()` captures the content of the standard output and error streams and compares it with the expected test result.
+`runtest()` captures the content of the standard output and error streams and matches it against the expected test result.

     result = runtest("<input>", """println("Hello World!")\n""", "Hello World!\n")
     display(result)